Skip to main content

 Climate

-If the rim joists are to be sealed with spray foam, although both open-cell and closed-cell spray foam are acceptable in this application, closed-cell spray foam is preferred in hot-humid or extreme cold climates (IECC Climate Zones 1A, 2A, 7, and 8) (Zoeller 2009).
+If the rim joists are to be sealed with spray foam both open-cell and closed-cell spray foam are acceptable, however, closed-cell spray foam is preferred in hot-humid or extreme cold climates (IECC Climate Zones 1A, 2A, 7, and 8) (Zoeller 2009).

 The map in Figure 1 shows the climate zones for states that have adopted energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 12, 15, and 18.
 The map in Figure 2 shows the climate zones for states that have adopted energy codes equivalent to the IECC 2021.
 Climate zone-specific requirements specified in the IECC are shown in the Compliance Tab of this guide.